-- Only use a LiPo approved charger.
-NEVER use a NiCd/ NiMH peak charger! - Do not attempt to use this charger with NiCd or NiMH battery packs. - Never charge in excess of 4.20V per cell. - Only charge through the "charge" lead.
-Never charge through the "discharge" lead. - Use only the supplied AC wall adapter to power the charger. - If the battery should become damaged, discard the battery.
+- Only use the included charger with the included battery or replacement part (GPMP0413). - Do not attempt to use this charger with NiCd or NiMH battery packs. - Never charge in excess of 4.20V per cell. - If the battery should become damaged, discard the battery.
 Do not attempt to use a damaged battery. - Do not leave the charger unattended while charging.
 Disconnect the battery and remove input power from the charger immediately if either becomes hot!
-However, It is normal for the charger to get warm. - Disconnect the battery from the charger and carefully move the battery to a fireproof location if the battery begins to swell or smoke! - Never charge at currents greater than 1C. - Always charge in a fireproof location.

-- Never trickle charge. - Never allow the battery temperature to exceed 150° F - Never disassemble or modify pack wiring in any way or puncture cells. - Never discharge below 2.5V per cell. - Do not allow water, moisture or foreign objects into the charger. - Do not block the air intake holes, which could cause the charger to overheat. - Do not place the charger or any battery on a flammable surface or near a combustible material while in use. - Do not charge on a carpet, cluttered workbench, paper, plastic, vinyl, leather, wood, and inside an R/C model. - Never charge inside a full sized vehicle. - Always disconnect the battery from the charger and the power supply from the charger when not in use. - Do not attempt to charge a battery if it is swollen or hot. - ALWAYS KEEP OUT OF REACH OF CHILDREN.
+However, it is normal for the charger to get warm. - Disconnect the battery from the charger and carefully move the battery to a fireproof location if the battery begins to swell or smoke! - Never charge at currents greater than 1C. - Always charge in a fireproof location. - Never trickle charge. - Never allow the battery temperature to exceed 150° F [65° C]. - Never disassemble or modify pack wiring in any way or puncture cells. - Never discharge below 2.75V per cell. - Do not allow water, moisture or foreign objects into the charger. - Do not block the air intake holes, which could cause the charger to overheat. - Do not place the charger or any battery on a flammable surface or near a combustible material while in use. - Do not charge on a carpet, cluttered workbench, paper, plastic, vinyl, leather, wood, or inside an R/C model. - Never charge inside a full-sized vehicle. - Always disconnect the battery from the charger and the power supply from the charger when not in use. - Do not attempt to charge a battery if it is swollen or hot. - ALWAYS KEEP OUT OF REACH OF CHILDREN.